chreekat/igeolise-chatclient/README.md

 The intermediate processing is an event network built using Bacon combinators.
 It (mostly) resides in [eventNetwork.js](eventNetwork.js).
 The rest is in chatApp.js.
 You can see an example of pushing actions back to the top of the flow at [line 42](chatApp.js#L42).

-Cleverly, by putting the event network in a different file, it can be tested independent of the app!
+By putting the event network in a different file, it can be tested independent of the app.
 Mock buses are easy to create and push values on to.
 The tests are in [test/eventNetworkSpec.js](test/eventNetworkSpec.js) and can be run with Jasmine's standalone spec runner.
 With a server serving this directory, the runner is at http://&lt;localhost>/test-runner/SpecRunner.html.

 The intermediate processing terminates at the creation of one single Property, [chatAppStateProp](chatApp.js#L376).
 (For some reason I thought it made sense to move its definition to the bottom of the file.
 It should be moved back up.)